Inferara/inference-language-spec/functions.md

 ### 11.2.1 Description

-External functions are functions that are defined outside of the current specification or context.
+External functions are functions that are defined outside of the current specification or spec.
 They are used to interact with the external environment, such as calling functions from other modules or libraries.
 External functions are declared using the `extern` keyword followed by the function signature.

 External functions are an entry point to the actual implementation of the system.
 This means the specification is a description of the system behavior, and the external functions are the actual implementation of the system.
 A specification can exist without the linked external implementation, but if it is desired to verify the correctness of the implementation, the external functions must be provided.